 If you plan to drive when you visit the United States, check the driving rules in the state(s) you'll be visiting to verify that you can use your non-U.S. driver's license.
-You should get an International Driving Permit (IDP), which translates the information contained on your official driver's license into 10 languages.

 If you are a foreign student coming to the United States to study, you should contact the university or college you'll be attending for information about driving.